ExpandingMan/dotfiles/README.md

 ### `inxi`
 This is a very useful tool for telling you about your hardware configuration.
 For example, `inxi -G` tells you about your graphics setup.

+### `sensors`
+Just what it sounds like, shows output of system sensors.
+Gives temperatures and fan speeds where available.

 ### `scrot`
 This is a nice utility for taking screenshots.
 Note that my `i3` keybindings for this by default are `Print` for taking a full screenshot, `$mod+Print` for just the current window, and `Shift+Print` for a little box that you can select with the mouse.
 The output will be put in `~/Pictures/screenshots`.